-A. Salaries and Benefits - Other General Administration and Centralized Data Processing contract, rather than through pay roll, in functions 7200-7700, goals 0000 and 9000, Object 5800.
+A. Salaries and Benefits - Other General Administration and Centralized Data Processing

-- 1. Salaries and benefits paid through payroll (Funds 01, 09, and 62, objects 1000-3999 except 3701-3702) - (Functions 7200-7700, goals 0000 and 9000) - 2.
-Contracted general administrative positions not paid through pay roll - a.
-Enter the costs, if any, of general administrative positions performing services ON SITE but paid through a b.
+Salaries and benefits paid through payroll (Funds 01, 09, and 62, objects 1000-3999 except 3701-3702) (Functions 7200-7700, goals 0000 and 9000)

+- 2. Contracted general administrative positions not paid through payroll - a.
+Enter the costs, if any, of general administrative positions performing services ON SITE but paid through a contract, rather than through payroll, in functions 7200-7700, goals 0000 and 9000, Object 5800. - b.
 If an amount is entered on Line A2a, provide the title, duties, and approximate FTE of each general administrative position paid through a contract.
 Retain supporting documentation in case of audit.